asimojs/asimo/README.md

     iid: string;
     /** The type of of object the interface is going to produce */
     type: "service" | "object" | "group";
-    /** Tell if the service associated to the interface has been loaded (not used for object or groups) */ loaded?: boolean;
+    /** Tell if the service associated to the interface has been loaded
+     * (not defined for object or groups) */ loaded?: boolean;
 }
 ```